phiresky/reyers-digging-boardgame/notes.md

 While no player has upgraded their stone, each turn is simultaneous.
 After that, the stone upgraders play last (in order).

 Each turn consists of a sequence of moves and digs, hopefully returning to the base before running out of fuel.

+## todo:

+- [x] can not move to other players starting location
+- [x] fuel run out screen only one player
+- [x] random ground different for everyone
+- [x] treasure less valuable
+- [x] different player colors
+- wrong layer revealed if player is in wrong field
+- make other players blocking when in the way (?)
+- need wait for other players for exploration
+- starting location bidding
+-